 History of the Preserve

-Shortly after the North Carolina Chapter office opened in 1977, the staff began working with the mountain's owners, the Wyn Edwards and Mac Edwards families of West Jefferson, to explore a way to protect the fragile area for conservation.
+Shortly after the North Carolina Chapter office opened in 1977, the staff began working with the mountain’s owners, the Wyn Edwards and Mac Edwards families of West Jefferson, to explore a way to protect the fragile area for conservation.
 The Nature Conservancy purchased 701 acres of Bluff from the Edwards family in 1978.
-The chapter continues to work to protect this entire natural area, currently managing over 3,800 acres as Bluff Mountain Preserve.
+The Nature Conservancy continues to work to protect this entire natural area, currently managing over 3,800 acres as Bluff Mountain Preserve.